AdobeDocs/experience-manager-learn.en/help/cloud-service/authentication/saml-2-0.md

 ---
 # SAML 2.0 authentication{#saml-2-0-authentication}

-Learn how to set up and authenticate end-users users (not AEM authors) to a SAML 2.0 compatible IDP of your choosing.
+Learn how to set up and authenticate end-users (not AEM authors) to a SAML 2.0 compatible IDP of your choosing.

 ## What SAML for AEM as a Cloud Service?